 Strengthening resilience for sustainable development

-The Philippines is among the world'smost disaster-prone countries.
-To reduce disaster risks and enhance preparedness it becomes crucial to follow a long-term approach through a participatory bottom-up process that focuses on improving processes for preparedness and development and enhancing networks between local government units and community based organisations.
-The overall objective of the project is to contribute to a common local development agenda for building resilient communities in the Philippines, which ultimately enables them to react to and recover quickly from future disasters.
+The Philippines are on of the world's most disaster-prone countries.
+To reduce disaster risks and enhance preparedness, it is crucial to follow a long-term approach.
+Communities, government institutions and community based organisations and their long-term cooperation on a provincial, municipal and village level are being strengthened.
+The overall objective of the project is to contribute to a common local development agenda for building resilient communities, which ultimately are able to react to and recover quickly from future disasters.

-Together with the Philippine, Finnish, Spanish, and the Netherland Red Cross the German Red Cross targets100 communities selected from 17 municipalities, 5 provinces and 2 cities.
-It is estimated that more than 90.000 residents will directly benefit from the improved environment for wider participation to planning and decision making processes.
-Indirectly, the project will benefit the whole population in the targeted communities (nearly 1 million people).
+Together with the Philippine, Finnish, Spanish and Netherland Red Cross Societies, the GRC targets at 100 communities selected from 17 municipalities, 5 provinces and 2 cities.
+More than 90,000 residents will directly benefit from the improved disaster preparedness.
+Ultimately, whole population in the targeted communities (nearly 1 million people) will benefit from the project.

 Engaging communities in setting priorities

-Towards the end of the project the practical experience gained is then used to draft minimum standards for a safe and resilient community.
-This is then intended to further have a positive influence on national planning processes for disaster preparedness.
+Towards the end of the project, the gained practical experience is used to draft minimum standards for safe and resilient communities.
+Thereby, national planning processes for disaster preparedness are positively influenced.

 For more information about Europe Aid please visit: http://ec.europa.eu/europeaid/index_en.htm